openshift/training/beta-3-setup.md

 * Provide a nifty commit message.
 * Click the "commit" button.

+There is also a file in the `beta3` folder called `run`.
+You will need to add this to the `.sti/bin` folder as well, just like above.

 Once this is complete, we can now do another build.
 The only difference in this "custom" assemble script is that it logs some extra output.
 We will see that shortly.

+**Note:** If you know how to Git(hub), you can do this via your shell.

 ### Kick Off a Build
 Our old friend `curl` is back: